CookieCr2nk/TS3AudioBot-Docker/README.md

 2. After the initial configuration setup has finished, stop the server with CTRL-C and configure your bot in the configuration files accordingly.
 Now you can copy the data in the Config folder in your Data Mount or create an own Config.

+3. Add your server address to address = "voice.teamspeak.com" in your bot.toml, that is located in: /var/lib/docker/volumes/ts3audiobot-data/_data/bots/default/bot.toml

-3. You can Modify the Data in the Docker Volume.
+4. You can Modify the Data in the Docker Volume.
 The Docker volume is located at ```/var/lib/docker/volumes/ts3audiobot-data/_data```

-3. Then run the actual container again as a daemon:
+5. Then run the actual container again as a daemon:

 ```docker run --name ts3audiobot -d -p 58913:58913 -v /opt/ts3audiobot/data:/data noajoder/ts3audiobot:latest```